mtraczyk/MachineLearningUW/README.md

 # MachineLearningUW
-Various projects for Machine Learning classes at the University of Warsaw.
+My solutions to various projects for Machine Learning classes at the University of Warsaw.